jingggg-wenn/llmops-demo/llmops-via-argocd/FOLDER-STRUCTURE.md

 - ✅ Dev environment auto-syncs when you push changes
 - ✅ Staging/Production show "OutOfSync" and require manual approval
 - ✅ You can view all resources in ArgoCD UI
+- ✅ You can login via OpenShift SSO
 - ✅ You can rollback via ArgoCD UI
 - ✅ Drift detection works (try manually changing a resource)
 - ✅ All InferenceServices are accessible via routes